 National Science Foundation Requirement

 Since 2011, the National Science Foundation (NSF) has required Data Management and Sharing Plans (DMS Plans) for incoming grant applications.
-These DMS Plans are becoming an increasingly important part of NSF grant applications and are thoroughly reviewed.
 Read the full policy and requirements: Dissemination and Sharing of Research Results.

 Investigators are expected to share with other researchers, at no more than incremental cost, and within a reasonable time, the primary data, samples, physical collections, and other supporting materials created or gathered in the course of work under NSF grants.

-Content that may be included under the general NAF guidelines is as follows:
+Content that may be included under the general NSF guidelines is as follows:

 - The types of data, samples, physical collections, software, curriculum materials and other materials to be produced in the course of the project.